Appeals process

 Employee may... ...no later than... ...and then

-Complete section 7 of their Request for Review/Notice of Appeal form and submit to the PEBB Appeals Unit at the address listed on the form 30 calendar days after the agency decision date in section 4 of the Request for Review/Notice of Appeal form
+Complete section 7 of their Request for Review/Notice of Appeal form and submit to the PEBB Appeals Unit at the address listed on the form or submit the Benefits Appeal Request form through the online appeals portal.

-A Presiding Officer will generally render a written initial order within 10 business days of receiving the Request for Review/Notice of Appeal form.
+A Presiding Officer will generally render a written initial order within 10 days of receiving the Request for Review/Notice of Appeal form.

 The Presiding Officer may extend the 10-day time requirement for rendering a decision if a continuance is granted.
 The employee will be notified in writing if an extension is required.